NineTailsSoul/Cybersecurity-Hub/README.md

 3. **Google News API**
    - Used to display the latest news on cybersecurity threats and updates.
    - [Google News API Documentation](https://newsapi.org/)

+# 🧐 IMPORTANT

+Disclaimer: The information provided by this website is intended to enhance your cybersecurity awareness.
+While we strive for accuracy, we recommend double-checking critical details from trusted sources.
+Stay safe and informed!